sagarwala12/R_Shiny/README.md

 ###Incomplete###
 - Visualization Map needs to be linked to data
 - addition of Hospital testing data
-- include all data sets on data tab
+- Will rework UI to seperate data by each demographics, include additional data processing to show additional charts
+- normalize distributions to population rather than total sums/ averages